EliseWindbloom/Convert-BackyardAI-card-to-TavernAI-png-json/README.md

 - **v5 to v13**: (developmental)

-- **v4**: Rebuild of autoit version from stratch in part to (attempt to) fix conversion errors and handle Faraday's format better
+- **v4**: Rebuild from stratch in part to (attempt to) fix conversion errors and handle Faraday's format better

 ### Additional Previous Versions
 - **faraday2tavern.py** (This version was created by Hukasx0):